Best EOS Lending Platforms for June 2023

 EOS REX

-EOS REX is a DeFi platform which was designed to combat the idle-resource problem in EOS.IO.
+EOS REX is a DeFi platform that was designed to combat the idle-resource problem in EOS.IO.

-This problems stems from the fact that EOS holders who stake their coins are “reserved” network resources, but don’t necessarily use them.
+This problem stems from the fact that EOS holders who stake their coins are “reserved” network resources but don’t necessarily use them.
 Ultimately, this leaves much of the network under-utilized, causing unnecessary congestion problems.

 This exchange of EOS resources is facilitated using the REX token, which is used only for internal accounting purposes.
 REX is non-tradable outside of the platform.